vegantransistor/BoschSmartHome/P5/README.md

 ## Run mitmproxy

-First SHC and app have to be paired in the same network.
-Then run the app in a remote context (remote access has to be enabled).
-Within Android emulator, enable proxy (extended controls > settings > proxy > manual proxy configuration with IP and port=8081).
+First SHC and App have to be paired in the same network.
+Then run the App in a remote context (remote access has to be enabled).
+Within Android emulator, enable proxy (extended controls > settings > proxy > manual proxy configuration with pc IP and port=8081).
 Run mitmproxy on the pc running Android emulator:

 ```
 mitmproxy --mode regular@8081 --ssl-insecure --set confdir=MITMCERT/ --rawtcp --set websocket=false